By Mehmet Kurtkaya, Published on January 25, 2019

 Namtar was a minor deity, and was a god of death.

 Akkadian Ishtar is the equivalent of Inanna.
-We see two very separate linguistic ways to express the god of love, fertility, war, political governance: Inanna vs Ishtar.
+We see two very separate linguistic ways to express the god of love, fertility, war, political governance: Sumerian Inanna vs Akkadian Ishtar.
 As a god, Ishtar is of Sumerian origin and has similar function to Inanna.

 Ishtaran was the local deity of the city of Der, a Sumerian city state on the border between Sumer and Elam.